moebiusmania/tumblr-feed/README.md

 $ bower install tumblr-feed
 ```

-then in the head of yout HTML file you can import on of these two scripts
+then in the head of yout HTML file you can import one of these two scripts

 ```html
 <!-- Polyfill included version -->